-Detective Carl Hickman, formerly of the NYPD, was shot in the line of duty; he can no longer use his right hand.
-He is living in a carnival in Amsterdam, when he is approached by Detective Major Louis Daniel to join a new investigative unit under the International Criminal Court.
+Detective Carl Hickman (William Fichtner), formerly of the NYPD, was shot in the line of duty; he can no longer use his right hand.
+He is living in a carnival in Amsterdam, when he is approached by Detective Major Louis Daniel (Marc Lavoine) to join a new investigative unit under the International Criminal Court.
 Major Daniels son was killed by a bomb planted at his house.
-Michel Dorn is helping Major Daniel set up the new group to spot serial crimes being disguised by crossing the borders between European countries; he is also investigating the murder of Daniels son.
-He has worked with both Louis Daniel and his wife Rebecca, who prosecuted cases before the ICC previously.
+Michel Dorn (Donald Sutherland) is helping Major Daniel set up the new group to spot serial crimes being disguised by crossing the borders between European countries; he is also investigating the murder of Daniels son.
+He has worked with both Louis Daniel and his wife Rebecca(Elsa Mollien), who prosecuted cases before the ICC previously.